openlibraryenvironment/platform-rs/INSTALL.md

 ### Auto Responder Requester Non-Returnable

-This setting manages auto responder actions specific to the requester's side.
+This setting manages auto-responder actions specific to the requester's side.
 Depending on the selected option, the request will transition as follows:

 - **On: Available**
   - **Status Transition**: `SLNP_REQUESTER_DOCUMENT_AVAILABLE`